jottley/spring-social-salesforce/README.md

     </dependencies>

 ## Quickstart
-There is a spring boot quickstart app available at https://github.com/jottley/spring-social-salesforce-quickstart
+There is a Spring Boot quickstart app available at https://github.com/jottley/spring-social-salesforce-quickstart

 ## Supported Operations
  - Retrieve all available API versions
  - Retrieve services supported by a specific version of the API
  - Retrieve the list of sObjects
- - Retrieve summary-metadata of a sObject
+ - Retrieve summary metadata of a sObject
- - Retrieve full-metadata of a sObject
+ - Retrieve full metadata of a sObject
  - Retrieve a row from a sObject
  - Retrieve a blob from a row in a sObject
  - Create a new sObject